 As far as economy flights go, this was very pleasant and felt like a very good value for money & points.

 Meanwhile in seat 17A – Business Class on Melbourne to Hong Kong flight with Cathay Pacific

 Let’s hear from Hubby about his business class experience:

-Business class breakfast menu was extensive, with smoothies, yoghurts and fresh fruit on offer as a starter followed by bigger meals.
+The business class breakfast menu was extensive, with smoothies, yoghurts and fresh fruit on offer as a starter followed by bigger meals.
 I chose Asian breakfast of stir-fried egg noodles with barbecued pork.
 It was, as expected on an Asian airline, very good.

-I would strongly prefer dine on demand option (which Cathay was rumoured to introduce soon, but later on, they supposedly cancelled it?).
+I would strongly prefer the dine on demand option (which Cathay was rumoured to introduce soon, but later on, they supposedly cancelled it?).
 Waking up to be literally 10 seconds later greeted by a crew member wanting to make up my table while I’m still in bed… felt a bit invasive.

-Nevertheless, the lunch was a hit and miss for me.
+Nevertheless, lunch was a hit and miss for me.
 I enjoyed the entree of whisky cured salmon but grilled lamb chops were tough and chewy.
 Not really a cut of meat you want to order on a plane.

 The wines and champagne were very good though.
 Piper-Heidsieck Brut Cuvee champagne is a classic, can’t go wrong with this one.
 To accompany my main I got the Chateau Canon Montsegur Gaspard Castillon 2015 which went down well with the food, especially the cheeses.